Stage 1 Draft / November 18, 2025

 3. Return promiseCapability.[[Promise]].

-6. Let result be Completion(PerformPromiseAllKeyed(promises, C, promiseCapability, promiseResolve)).
+6. Let result be Completion(PerformPromiseAllKeyed(all, promises, C, promiseCapability, promiseResolve)).

 7. IfAbruptRejectPromise(result, promiseCapability).